sap-tutorials/Tutorials/tutorials/hana-dbx-connections/hana-dbx-connections.md

 ---

 # Add Databases to the SAP HANA Database Explorer

 <!-- description --> This tutorial will explore different instance types, such as SAP HANA Cockpit Database, SAP HANA Cloud, data lake Relational Engine, data lake Files, and SAP HANA Deployment Infrastructure (HDI) that can be added, along with the different operations that can be performed on them.

 ## Prerequisites

-- An SAP HANA database such as SAP HANA Cloud free tier, trial or the SAP HANA, express edition that includes the SAP HANA database explorer
+- An SAP HANA database such as SAP HANA Cloud free tier or the SAP HANA, express edition that includes the SAP HANA database explorer

 ## You will learn

 - How to add different instance types in the SAP HANA database explorer
 - Additional operations that can be performed on an instance

 ## Intro

 Instances in the SAP HANA database explorer represent SAP HANA, data lake Relational Engine, or data lake Files connections that you browse and interact with.

 SQL consoles are associated with a database instance.